 Trim trees, roots, and bushes back from the foundation of the home.

-Ensure that all doors and windows are in proper operating condition, including repairing or replacing any cracked window panes.
+Also ensure that all doors and windows are in proper operating condition, including repairing or replacing any cracked window panes.

 Heating and Air Conditioning.

-Have the chimney, fireplace or wood stove serviced and provide the buyer with a copy of the cleaning record.
+Have the chimney, fireplace or wood stove serviced and then provide the buyer with a copy of the cleaning record.

 Be sure the main electrical panel and any sub-panels are not blocked.
 (VERY COMMON)